The Whitehaven Academy LAB

 After spending time on the Workington Academy Local Advisory Board, Chris became a CET Board Director in June 2017.

-Ian Hick - LAB member
+Ian Hick - LAB member (subject to DBS clearance)

 Ian has an Engineering degree and is a qualified Chartered Accountant, working in London for accounting firm Ernst & Young for 11 years on clients such as British Airways.
 Ian joined Sellafield in 1995 when it was part of British Nuclear Fuels Ltd (BNFL).
 He worked on the Finance side of the business for 22 years, from dealing with monthly management accounting through to being Chief Accountant, responsible for the statutory financial reporting of the business.
 Along the way he project managed a major Finance and Procurement system implementation, and was on the project board of the subsequent implementation of HR functionality.